-Notice: The pink and spiny scallop fishery is currently closed.
+Notice: The pink and spiny scallop fishery is scheduled to open December 28, 2019.

 The commercial dive fishery for pink and spiny scallops (Chlamys rubida and Chlamys hastata, respectively) was restarted in 2016.
 The previous dive fishery took place from 1987-1998.
 Nearly all of the harvest is currently taken from the San Juan Islands area.
 Scallops in this fishery are monitored for Paralytic Shellfish Poisoning by the Washington Department of Health, and there are strict requirements for scallops coming out of areas classified as restricted.